Sports Business, B.S.

 Internships/Student Organizations

 Students pursuing a degree in sports business are strongly encouraged to complete a sports business internship.
 St. Louis’ metropolitan location provides many internship opportunities that allow students to gain career-related work experience while applying classroom experiences to practice.
 In addition, most internships are paid, and students may often earn academic credit upon completion.
-In recent years, SLU's sports business students have interned with the St. Louis Cardinals, St. Louis Blues, the Saint Louis University Department of Athletics and many other organizations.
+In recent years, SLU's sports business students have interned with the St. Louis Cardinals, Blues, Battlehawks, SLU Athletics and many other organizations.

-The Chaifetz School's Department of Management supports SLU's Sports Business Association, which provides students with the opportunity to learn about the different career paths in sports business and network with professionals from the area.
+SLU's Sports Business Association has been recognized as the 2023 business school student organization of the year.
+This club provides students with the opportunity to learn about the different career paths in sports business and network with professionals from the area.

 Careers

 Graduates from SLU's sports business program join a global network of nearly 20,000 alumni from the Richard A. Chaifetz School of Business.
-One hundred percent of sports business graduates from the Class of 2021 were either employed or attending graduate school within six months of graduation.
 Recent alumni have gone on to work in a variety of fields, including:

 • Sports manager